- Osher Experience

 However, it is important to recognize that although we may think of Arsht Hall as exclusively ours, Arsht Hall is a University of Delaware building and is shared with other University organizations.

 Osher has first priority on space during the weekday hours for the fall and spring semesters and for upstairs rooms during the summer session.

 Credit courses meet here on weekday evenings.
 UD Conference Services rents out space for special events such as meetings or weddings during the weekends, summers, and throughout the week when rooms are available.
 These other uses are important because they help to pay the operating costs of the facility.

-If you need a room for a meeting, schedule with Joan or Kathleen in the Osher office.
+If you need a room for a meeting, schedule with Pam in the Osher office.
 If audio-visual equipment or a special set up is needed, use the “Request for Equipment Form” (located in the Reception Office) at least a week in advance and include a floor plan or other special instructions.